Control CloudFormation access with AWS Identity and Access Management - AWS CloudFormation

 Control CloudFormation access with AWS Identity and Access Management

-With AWS Identity and Access Management (IAM), you can create IAM users to control who has access to which resources in your AWS account.
-You can use IAM with AWS CloudFormation to control what users can do with CloudFormation, such as whether they can view stack templates, create stacks, or delete stacks.
+With AWS Identity and Access Management (IAM), you can create IAM users and control their access to specific resources in your AWS account.
+When you use IAM, you can control what users can do with CloudFormation, such as whether they can view stack templates, create stacks, or delete stacks.

-In addition to CloudFormation actions, you can manage what AWS services and resources are available to each user.
+Beyond CloudFormation-specific actions, you can manage what AWS services and resources are available to each user.
 That way, you can control which resources users can access when they use CloudFormation.
 For example, you can specify which users can create Amazon EC2 instances, terminate database instances, or update VPCs.
-Those same permissions are applied anytime they use CloudFormation to do those actions.
+Those same permissions apply anytime they use CloudFormation to do those actions.

 { "Version":"2012-10-17", "Statement":[{ "Effect":"Allow", "Action":[ "cloudformation:DescribeStacks", "cloudformation:DescribeStackEvents", "cloudformation:DescribeStackResource", "cloudformation:DescribeStackResources" ], "Resource":"*" }] }

-In addition to CloudFormation actions, users who create or delete stacks require additional permissions that depend on the stack templates.
-For example, if you have a template that describes an Amazon SQS Queue, the user must have the corresponding permissions for Amazon SQS actions to successfully create the stack, as shown in the following sample policy:
+Users who create or delete stacks need additional permissions based on their stack templates.
+For example, if your template describes an Amazon SQS queue, users must have permissions for both CloudFormation and Amazon SQS actions, as shown in the following sample policy.

 { "Version":"2012-10-17", "Statement":[{ "Effect":"Allow", "Action":[ "sqs:*", "cloudformation:CreateStack", "cloudformation:DescribeStacks", "cloudformation:DescribeStackEvents", "cloudformation:DescribeStackResources", "cloudformation:GetTemplate", "cloudformation:ValidateTemplate" ], "Resource":"*" }] }